 Slack and Microsoft Teams are both web-based collaboration software tools that offer chat, shared workspaces, automated notifications, and various forms of communication features.
+For mobile use, they both function collaboration apps.

 But…which one is right for you and your needs?
 That’s a good question.